kc0buk/giphy-search-take-home/README.md

  3. Compile the `.jar` file.
 Note: Docker requires the `.jar` file to be located in `/target`.
  4. To launch the project via Docker, run `docker-compose up` from the root directory of the project.
  5. The `/search` endpoint will be accessible at `http://localhost:8080/search/<SEARCH_TERM>`.
+ 6. To stop the server, run `docker-compose down`.

 ## Automated Testing Instructions
 A Postman collection file (Giphy_Search_Endpoint_Tests) is included with the repository.
 This collection